I love data—particularly data that provides us with new ways of thinking and looking at problems. These are my insights.

 Capital—without economic, human, social, and cultural resources, we learn that the story of poverty is much deeper than it appears on the surface.
 Those that lack the proper resources don’t have enough for themselves, let alone their families, and their children grow up to inherit the same lack of capital that that doomed them to poverty.

 So Really, Who Wins?

 There must be something more going on here.
 There are systematic, categorical discrepancies in the way that success and failure are represented in our society today.
-Hard work, intelligence, and determination are all noble qualities that have improved the lives of millions over the years, but we are doing a disservice to those who find themselves on the “losing” side life if we state that they are there simply because they lack those qualities.
-Those who win are the individuals who have a structure in place around them that provides them the tools be successful.
-It’s very difficult to climb that ladder and it’s also very difficult to fall down once you’re up there.
+Hard work, intelligence, and determination are all noble qualities that have improved the lives of millions over the years, but we are doing a disservice to those who find themselves on the “losing” side of life if we state that they are there simply because they lack those qualities.
+Those who win are the individuals who have a structure in place around them that provides them the tools to be successful.
+It’s very difficult to climb that ladder, and it’s also very difficult to fall down once you’re up there.

 - Ehrenreich, Barbara.
-Nickel and Dimed: On (not) Getting by in America.
+Nickel and Dimed: On (Not) Getting by in America.
 New York: Metropolitan Books, 2001.
 Print

 - “Bill Gates.”
 Biography.com, A&E Networks Television, 4 Dec.
 2019, www.biography.com/business-figure/bill-gates.